Symphonize 3D Semantic Scene Completion with Contextual Instance Queries: Scene from Instances

-The architectural details of the proposed Symphonies are illustrated in Fig.~\ref{fig:main_arch}.
-Adhering to the First Principle, Symphonies takes RGB images as the sole input and extracts multi-scale 2D features $F^{2D}$ with a ResNet-50~\cite{ResNet} image backbone and a Deformable Transformer~\cite{DeformableDETR} encoder, which further aggregates and enhances global and regional semantics at the image plane.
-Within Symphonies, learnable embeddings are used for a sparse set of contextual instance queries $q_{ins} \in \mathbb{R}^{N \times C}$ and the volumetric scene representation $q_{vol} \in \mathbb{R}^{C \times X \times Y \times Z}$.
-Here, $C$ represents the shared embedding dimensions among all representations, $N$ denotes the number of instance queries, while $X$, $Y$, and $Z$ indicate the size of scene grids along each axis, respectively.
+The architectural details of our proposed Symphonies are illustrated in \cref{fig:main_arch}.
+In essence, Symphonies exclusively takes RGB images as input and extracts multi-scale 2D features $F^{2D}$ through a ResNet-50~\cite{ResNet} image backbone and an Instance-Aware Deformable Transformer~\cite{DeformableDETR} Encoder, enhancing both global and instance semantics on the image plane.
+In the Symphonies Decoder, instance queries $q_{ins} \in \mathbb{R}^{N \times C}$ and the volumetric scene representation $q_{vox} \in \mathbb{R}^{C \times X \times Y \times Z}$ are initialized with learnable embeddings.
+Here, $C$ signifies embedding dimensions, $N$ denotes the number of instance queries, while $X$, $Y$, and $Z$ indicate the scene grid dimensions.

-The subsequent ``scene-from-instances'' process commences by initializing the proposed scene feature $q_p$ on the implicit surface using image features.
-The multi-scale image features $F^{2D}$, scene feature $q_{vol}$, and instance queries $q_{ins}$ are then fed into a sequence of Symphonies decoder layers, where the scene feature $q_{vol}$ continuously aggregates from image features $F^{2D}$ via the instance queries $q_{ins}$.
-The instance queries $q_{ins}$ are simultaneously updated with segmental semantics derived from both scene and image features.
-Finally, the scene feature is upsampled to the target resolution and used to predict the per-voxel class logits through a single $1\!\times\!1\!\times\!1$ convolution after an ASPP~\cite{ASPP} module.
+The subsequent ``scene-from-instances'' process commences with the Depth-Rectified Voxel Proposal Layer initializing voxel proposals $q_p$ with image features on the implicit surface.
+Multi-scale image features $F^{2D}$, scene features $q_{vox}$, and instance queries $q_{ins}$ are passed through our proposed Serial Instance-Propagated Attentions within the Symphonies Decoder Layers.
+This iterative process continuously propagates image features $F^{2D}$ to scene features $q_{vox}$ guided by instance queries $q_{ins}$, while simultaneously aggregating instance semantics from both modalities.
+The Segmentation Head then upsamples the scene features to the target resolution, and predicts per-voxel class logits with a single $1 \times 1 \times 1$ convolution after an Atrous Spatial Pyramid Pooling (ASPP)~\cite{ASPP} module.